Final Distance: Music video

-"Final Distance" was directed by Utada's then-husband Kazuaki Kiriya and was his first directional debut for Utada's singles.
-Despite this, no DVD edition of the single was released on any format.
+The music video for "Final Distance" was directed by Utada's then-husband Kazuaki Kiriya and was his first directional debut for Utada's singles.
 The video opens with a time-lapse of an ocean.
 It features Utada singing with two different costumes on in front of yellow back drops.
-There are inset cuts of a small child and an elderly man dress in dark clothing.
+There are inset cuts of a small child and an elderly man dressed in dark clothing.
 It shows Utada in two different settings; a ballet recital with several performers on stage dancing to the track and a dark gothic room with performers dancing to the song, playing the violin and shows Utada sitting down in a school uniform.
-Through the song, both Utada's are singing the track while dancing and walking around.
+Through the song, both Utadas are singing the track while dancing and walking around.

-After performing in front of an orchestra, both Utada's are in front of a yellow-lit backdrop, looking towards each other and are separated from a glass frame.
+After performing in front of an orchestra, both Utadas are in front of a yellow-lit backdrop, looking towards each other and are separated from a glass frame.
 As they sing, they put their hands against the glass, trying to touch each other.
-The ending shows both Utada's on a rock in the ocean, in set off a city.
-As shooting stars come from the sky, both Utada's merge and the scene zooms out in time lapse, similar to the opening scene, and zooms out to show a space-like island with different mechanical structures hovering around it.
+The ending shows both Utadas on a rock in the ocean, set off a city.
+As shooting stars come from the sky, both Utadas merge and the scene zooms out in time lapse, similar to the opening scene, and zooms out to show a space-like island with different mechanical structures hovering around it.

 Cover versions and live performance

-In November 2014, Universal Music Japan had announced that there would be a tribute album towards Utada's musical works and would be covered by a variety of musicians.
-During the time off the announcement, however, no specific artists were mentioned and this left public speculation.
-It was then announced through AramaJapan.com that the artists had been unveiled for the project which included Japanese-American singer Ai; she was revealed to have recorded "Final Distance" for Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.
+In November 2014, Universal Music Japan announced a tribute album for Utada's musical works, with covers of songs including "Final Distance" to be performed by a variety of musicians.
+At the time of the announcement, however, no specific artists were mentioned and this left public speculation.
+It was later announced that Japanese-American singer Ai had recorded "Final Distance" for the project, titled Utada Hikaru no Uta, a tribute album celebrating 15 years since Utada's debut.

 A duet version that mixes Utada's vocals recorded in 2001 and Ai's vocals recorded in 2014 was released in Ai's collaboration collection album, The Feat.
 Best, released on November 2, 2016.
 This version has a new arrangement, closer to the original song.
+The duet was released as a preceding download from the album on December 3, 2014.

-It was released as a preceding download from the album on December 3, 2014.
-This version received favorable reviews from most music critics.
-Bradley Stern from MuuMuse was particularly positive off the collaboration, stating "For the most part, the featured musicians on Utada Hikaru no Uta stay faithful to the original records while adding their own unique flare to the production [...] like [Ai]‘s soulfully somber take on “Final Distance,”."
-The song was performed on MTV Unplugged, along with their single "First Love".
-Utada has played the song only on one of their concert tours, this being the Utada United 2006 tour.
+The covered version received favorable reviews from most music critics.
+Bradley Stern from MuuMuse was particularly positive about the collaboration, stating "For the most part, the featured musicians on Utada Hikaru no Uta stay faithful to the original records while adding her own unique flare to the production [...] like [Ai]‘s soulfully somber take on “Final Distance,”."
+The song was performed on MTV Unplugged, along with the single "First Love".
+Utada has played the song only on one concert tour, this being the Utada United 2006 tour.